-The value of the Fund's portfolio securities may fluctuate with changes in the financial condition of an issuer or counterparty, changes in specific economic or political conditions that affect a particular security or issuer and changes in general economic or political conditions.
-An investor in the Fund could lose money over short or long periods of time.
+The value of the Funds' portfolio securities may fluctuate with changes in the financial condition of an issuer or counterparty, changes in specific economic or political conditions that affect a particular security or issuer and changes in general economic or political conditions.
+An investor in the Funds could lose money over short or long periods of time.

-There can be no guarantee that a liquid market for the securities held by the Fund will be maintained.
+There can be no guarantee that a liquid market for the securities held by the Funds will be maintained.
 The existence of a liquid trading market for certain securities may depend on whether dealers will make a market in such securities.
 There can be no assurance that a market will be made or maintained or that any such market will be or remain liquid.
 The price at which securities may be sold and the value of Shares will be adversely affected if trading markets for the Fund's portfolio securities are limited or absent, or if bid-ask spreads are wide.

 Cyber Security Risk.
-Investment companies, such as the Fund, and its service providers may be subject to operational and information security risks resulting from cyber attacks.
+Investment companies, such as the Funds, and its service providers may be subject to operational and information security risks resulting from cyber attacks.
 Cyber attacks include, among other behaviors, stealing or corrupting data maintained online or digitally, denial of service attacks on websites, the unauthorized release of confidential information or various other forms of cyber security breaches.
-Cyber attacks affecting the Fund or the Adviser, Sub-Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Fund.
+Cyber attacks affecting the Funds, the Adviser, custodian, transfer agent, intermediaries and other third-party service providers may adversely impact the Funds.
 For instance, cyber attacks may interfere with the processing of shareholder transactions, impact the Fund's ability to calculate its NAV, cause the release of private shareholder information or confidential company information, impede trading, subject the Fund to regulatory fines or financial losses, and cause reputational damage.
-The Fund may also incur additional costs for cyber security risk management purposes.
-Similar types of cyber security risks are also present for issuers of securities in which the Fund invests, which could result in material adverse consequences for such issuers, and may cause the Fund's investments in such portfolio companies to lose value.
+The Funds may also incur additional costs for cyber security risks are also present for issuers of securities in which each Fund invests, which could result in material adverse consequences for such issuers, and may cause the Funds' investments in such portfolio companies to lose value.

 Recent Market Events.
-U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including rising inflation, uncertainty regarding central banks' interest rate increases, the possibility of a national or global recession, trade tensions, political events, the wars between Russia and Ukraine, Israel and Hamas, and Israel Hezbollah, and the impact of the coronavirus (COVID-19) global pandemic.
+U.S. and international markets have experienced and may continue to experience significant periods of volatility in recent years and months due to a number of economic, political and global macro factors including rising inflation, uncertainty regarding central banks' interest rate increases, the possibility of a national or global recession, trade tensions, political events, the war between Russia and Ukraine and the impact of the coronavirus (COVID-19) global pandemic.
 As a result of continuing political tensions and armed conflicts, including the war between Ukraine and Russia, the U.S. and the European Union imposed sanctions on certain Russian individuals and companies, including certain financial institutions, and have limited certain exports and imports to and from Russia.
 The war has contributed to recent market volatility and may continue to do so.

 These developments, as well as other events, could result in further market volatility and negatively affect financial asset prices, the liquidity of certain securities and the normal operations of securities exchanges and other markets, despite government efforts to address market disruptions.
 As a result, the risk environment remains elevated.
-The Adviser and Sub-Adviser will monitor developments and seek to manage the Fund in a manner consistent with achieving the Fund's investment objective, but there can be no assurance that they will be successful in doing so.
+The Adviser will monitor developments and seek to manage the Funds in a manner consistent with achieving each Fund's investment objective, but there can be no assurance that they will be successful in doing so.